Winter White Dwarf Hamster

 Winter white dwarf hamsters aren’t shy around people.
 Their curiosity wins out over their fear.
 They’re friendly and trusting.
 It takes a lot more to scare them than the Campbell dwarf hamster or the nervous Roborovski dwarf hamster.
 But they’re still nimble and alert!

 In the wild, the winter white dwarf hamster’s thick and silky fur turns white in winter.
 This is great camouflage, as they’re harder to see in the snow with white fur than a darker coat.
 It turns white when the days get shorter and there’s less daylight.
 When winter whites are kept as pets, this color change isn’t as extreme.

-What's the Difference between Winter White Dwarf Hamsters and Campbell Dwarf Hamsters?
+The Difference between Winter White and Campbell Dwarf Hamster

 The main difference between the species is that the winter white dwarf hamster is considerably rounder.
 Actually, everything about the winter white dwarf hamster is round.
 Its body is like a ball, it has a round face, round eyes and round ears sticking up from its head.
 Speaking of eyes: unlike Campbells, winter white dwarf hamsters only rarely squint their eyes.
 And their fur is different.
 Winter white dwarf hamsters’ fur is short, fine and dense.
 The Campbell has longer fur.
 You can find more differences (e.g. dorsal stripe) in the Campbell dwarf hamster factsheet!